Your 3 stones of knowledge: the LIVErtising 2020 exam

 The contents of the exam

-The exams bears on the different facets of the course, i.e.
+The exams bears on all the different facets of the course, i.e.

 - the contents shared during each lecture based on the weekly keynotes and on the oral explanations (both IRL and online on TEAMs) reflected in your personal notes; I intend to share some videos where I focus on a few difficult items such as hypothesis testing, rephrasing the live videoconferences